hudson155/kairo/limber-backend/README.md

 │   │        manipulation (see the common:util module).
 │   └── uuid: Code relating to UUIDs, including encoding (see the common:util │             module).
-└── validation: Syntactic input validation (see the common:validation module).
+└── validation: Syntactic input validation (see the common:validation module)
+                and rep validation (see the common:reps module).

 kotlin: Custom extensions to the Kotlin standard library (see the common:util
         module).